coolceph/vimrc/README.md

 # Requirements

-* Vim/MacVim 7.4+ compiled with if_lua.
-If :echo has("lua") returns 1, then you're done; otherwise, Mac OSX see below.
+* Vim/MacVim 7.4.1578 or newer with Python 2 or Python 3 support.
+If :echo has("python") returns 1, then you're done; otherwise, Mac OSX see below.

 ```
-brew install vim --with-lua
+brew install vim
-brew install macvim --with-lua
+brew install macvim
 ```

 * Ctags